What are the most spectacular roads in New Zealand?

-Mount Olympus is a high mountain peak at an elevation of 1.643m (5,360ft) above the sea level located on New Zealand's South Island.
-The road to the summit is best negotiated by high-clearance 4WD that is able to be equipped with chains if required.
+Mount Olympus is a high mountain peak at an elevation of 1.643m (5,360ft) above sea level located on New Zealand's South Island.
+The road to the summit is best negotiated by a high-clearance 4WD that can be equipped with chains if required.
 It’s one of the highest roads in the country.

-Ohau Mountain Access Road is a 9.3km good metal access road located in the Ohau Range in the Mackenzie High Country, not far from the Mt Cook region on the South Island of New Zealand.
-The road is extremely steep, with a gradient average of 10.1%.
+Ōhau Snow Fields is a ski resort at an elevation of 1.469m (4,819ft) above sea level located in the Mackenzie High Country, not far from the Mt Cook region on the South Island of New Zealand.

 Otaki Gorge Road is a very scenic yet challenging drive following the Otaki River, in the Kapiti Coast District of the North Island of New Zealand.
 The drive has a history of slips and road damage in heavy rain events.

-Wards Pass is a mountain pass at an elevation of 1.145m (3,757ft) above the sea level, located in the Rachel Range of the Inland Kaikoura Ranges of New Zealand's northern South Island.
+Wards Pass is a mountain pass at an elevation of 1.145m (3,757ft) above sea level, located in New Zealand's northern South Island.

-Whatipu Beach is the name of a remote black sandy beach located on the wild west coast of the Auckland region of the North Island of New Zealand.
+Whatipu Beach is a remote black sandy beach located on the wild west coast of the Auckland region of the North Island of New Zealand.

-Karamea Highway is a very scenic drive at the most northern end of the South Island's West Coast of New Zealand.
-In some ways, this road is special because it's a "road to nowhere", ending spectacularly as the southern access point to the Heaphy Track.
+Karamea Highway is a scenic drive at the northernmost end of the South Island's West Coast of New Zealand.

 Lake Ohau Road is a very scenic drive located in the Ohau Range in the Mackenzie High Country, not far from the Mt Cook region on the South Island of New Zealand.
-The road features gravel and asphalt sections.
+The road features both paved and unpaved sections.

 The South Island, also known as Te Waipounamu, offers some of the New Zealand’s most beautiful coastal drives.
 The island hosts the purest natural landscapes you’ll ever experience.
 There are lots of places to stop, little hidden bays and places to take in the scenery.
 From wildlife to wineries, from glacial valleys to star-filled skies, nature's best flourishes against a palette of dramatic scenes.